How many stages are there?

 If you bring an infant or toddler, please bring some good headphones to protect their ears.
 Some parents I know highly recommend Peltor Kid's Ear Muffs.

 By the way, as a childless festgoer, I love seeing kids there.
 They often seem to dance with so much enthusiasm, and it's good to build an appreciation of music and the fest in the next generation.

 The first thing your group should do once you get in to the Festival should be to decide a meeting place and times, since even if you try to stay together, it's easy to get separated.
 Once that happens, it's a lot easier to enjoy the Fest without stressing, if you know that you can hook up with your group, for example, at 3:00 or 7:15 at the Flagpole.

 Cell phones are a great way to find your buddies, but don't count on them without having a backup plan.
 At times, you may have trouble getting a cell.
 Batteries die.
 And you may not know it's ringing unless you have it set to vibrate.
 It may be easier to send text messages, plus there are no worries about having to shout to be heard.

 A good meeting place should be accessible, relatively centralized, and someplace you won't mind hanging out for a bit, while you wait.
 Some examples:

 Can I buy CD's there?
 Are autographs available?

 There's a store at the Festival that sells CD's by the Fest performers.
-In 2006, selection was limited.
 Selected performers are available for autographs, usually following their sets; a schedule will be posted outside the store.
 One comment though.
 If you want CD's by any local artists, consider a visit to the Louisiana Music Factory instead.
-It's an independent store, centrally located in the French Quarter on Decatur St., across from the House of Blues.
+It's an independent store, centrally located at the foot of Frenchmen St, just outside the French Quarter.
 They have great selection, and you'll be supporting the local music scene, instead of giving your dollars to a big national chain.
 Check my link list for a LMF discount coupon.